tleecsm/VoVTCG/www/data/cards.md

  - Life: 10

-Whenever a non-attribute card controlled by you or an ally attacks, it gains +1 Power until the end of the turn.
+Whenever a non-attribute card controlled by you or an ally attacks, it gains +1 Power until the end of this turn.
 <br>

 ##### ALP.GEN.001